 In 1929, the U.S. unemployment rate averaged 3%.

-In 1932, the national unemployment level peaked at more than 22% in some towns and cities in the northeast of England.
+In 1932, the national unemployment level peaked at more than 22% in some towns and cities in the northeast of England, unemployment reached as high as 70%.

-In 1933, the fall of the Weimar Republic in Germany and Adolf Hitler's rise to power, leading to World War II, are attributed to poor economic conditions, including a high unemployment rate of above 20%.
+In 1933, the fall of the Weimar Republic and Adolf Hitler's rise to power, which culminated in World War II, is attributed to the poor economic conditions in Germany at the time, notably a high unemployment rate of above 20%.

 In 1933, unemployment in Canada reached 27% at the depth of the Depression.

-In 1935, the Social Security Act established the unemployment insurance system in the US.
-It is based solely on previous income and usually compensates for one third of previous income.
+In 1935, the Social Security Act established the unemployment insurance system in the US, which is based solely on previous income and usually compensates for one third of previous income.

-In 1935, the Works Progress Administration (WPA) was established in the US as the largest make-work program.
+In 1935, the Works Progress Administration (1935–43) was established in the US as the largest make-work program, hiring men (and some women) off the relief roles typically for unskilled labor.

-In 1945, Australia established a government policy of full employment via the White Paper on Full Employment in Australia, which lasted until the 1970s.
+In 1945, the White Paper on Full Employment in Australia established a government policy of full employment, which lasted until the 1970s.

-In 1948, the female labor force participation rate was approximately 33% in the United States.
+In 1948, the female labor force participation rate rose from approximately 33%.

-In Britain, the workhouse, an institution providing jobs for the unemployed with harsh conditions and poor wages to dissuade their use, ended in 1948.
+In Britain, the workhouse, an institution that provided jobs for the unemployed with harsh conditions and poor wages, was implemented from the 17th century until 1948.

 By 1972, unemployment in the United Kingdom had crept back up above 1,000,000.

-In 1979, M. Harvey Brenner found that for every 10% increase in unemployment, there is an increase of 1.2% in total mortality, a 1.7% increase in cardiovascular disease, 1.3% more cirrhosis cases, 1.7% more suicides, 4.0% more arrests, and 0.8% more assaults reported to the police.
+In 1979, M. Harvey Brenner found that for every 10% increase in the number of unemployed, there is an increase of 1.2% in total mortality, a 1.7% increase in cardiovascular disease, 1.3% more cirrhosis cases, 1.7% more suicides, 4.0% more arrests, and 0.8% more assaults reported to the police.

-Since the 1979 election, Thatcher's Conservative government oversaw a rise in unemployment from 1.5 million to 3.2 million, which was regarded as a key guarantor of electoral defeat.
+Since the 1979 election, unemployment had risen from 1.5 million to 3.2 million.
+The public and media traditionally viewed rising unemployment as a key indicator of electoral defeat for the ruling government.

-In 1983, the United Kingdom saw Thatcher's Conservative government win a landslide in the general election, despite overseeing a rise in unemployment from 1.5 million to 3.2 million since the 1979 election.
+In 1983, Margaret Thatcher won the United Kingdom general election despite overseeing a rise in unemployment from 1.5 million to 3.2 million since the 1979 election.

-In the spring of 1987, the economy in the United Kingdom enjoyed a boom, and unemployment remained above 3,000,000 until then.
+By the spring of 1987, unemployment in the United Kingdom remained above 3,000,000 but fell as the economy enjoyed a boom.

 As of April 2015, the female labor force participation rate has gone back down to 1988 levels of 56.6%.